PEM-Humboldt/biomodelos-sdm/README.md

 + *do.install* automatic installation of needed packages
 + *do.load*

 6. Run the automatic installation in the editor script.
 The process will install the packages stored in the 'vector.packages' object.
 In case of showing a compilation window procedure, it is normally better to accept as it diminish likely of installation errors.
-Warning: if you have a version of ENMeval package upper to 0.3.1 it will be replace.
+Warning: if you have a version of ENMeval package lower or higher than 0.3.1 it will be replace.
 ```
 do.install(vector.packages)
 ```